[thrive_headline_focus title=”Share Your Wisdom.” orientation=”left”]

 If you want to be a better writer and understand that the editing process is meant to make your voice stronger, then bring it.

 Tell us your story in a highly relatable way.
-The easiest way to do this is to remove the word “I” from your writing.
 Yeah, it’s tough, but your reader wants to connect with you; to feel like you’re saying what they’re thinking.
-Personal stories are

 Written for us?
 Grab a badge!

 - Surprising Points are key.
 Write down what you think your audience would say, then write the opposite.
-If it, you know, make sense.
+Umm, but only if it makes sense and stuff.
+(Ashley's WaPo article on bullying is a prime example.)

 - Posts must be founded in research, grounded in daily life, and dedicated to helping parents stay involved without over-parenting their kids.
 Links, people, links!

 - Braggarts are not welcome.
 Don’t rant, rail, or revel in living an unhealthy life.
-We try not to
+Seriously.

 Okay, so you still want to write for us.
 Sweet!
 Here’s what you need to do: